Longwater1234/WedemyServer/README.md

 ## Deploying your App 🚀

 This App can be easily deployed within few minutes, straight from GitHub to your Cloud PaaS of choice.
 You can either use the [Dockerfile](Dockerfile) provided, or natively as a pure Java app.
-Popular PaaS for Java apps include:
+Popular PaaS with CI/CD for Java include:
 Heroku, AWS ElasticBeanstalk, Google App Engine, Azure Web Apps.
 The following may **require** a Dockerfile: _Dokku, Railway, Render.com, Fly.io_.
 Please note, you may also need a **separate** MySQL & Redis instance!